-Bend and Zen Hot Yoga has a uniquely diverse menu of yoga class options, offering students an amazing 12 different types of hot yoga!
-While this is great news, you do need to ensure that you read the class description and know what you’re getting prior to coming.
-Class durations vary, lasting either 1 hour, or 75 minutes, so please plan accordingly.
-Visit the Class Descriptions page on our website for a full list and explanation of all yoga classes.
+Bend and Zen Hot Yoga has a diverse menu of classes options and while this is great news, you do need to ensure that you read the class description and know what you’re getting prior to coming.
+Class durations vary, lasting either 60, 75, or 90 minutes, so please plan accordingly.
+Visit the Class Descriptions page on our website for the details.

-You don’t need to buy expensive outfits to be a yogi, even if many of the people you’re in class with do.
-What you need is form-fitting clothing that won’t interfere with movement, and those baggy shorts and t-shirts you use for running aren’t going to cut it!
+You don’t need to buy expensive outfits to be a yogi, but you do need form-fitting clothing that won’t interfere with the yoga.
+Those baggy shorts and t-shirts you use for running aren’t going to cut it!
 Leggings and tight shorts are both good options.

-Some like to go with longer leggings as it makes the legs easier to grab onto during certain poses while you’re pouring sweat.
-Don’t worry about being judged; everyone is working out too hard to notice, and no one looks good when sweating profusely.
-You need to hydrate well not only the day of the class, but also the day before.
-You will sweat more than you have ever sweat in your life, especially in a Bikram yoga class, and your body needs more fluids than it would for other types of exercise.
-Drink a lot of water throughout the day before you practice, but don’t chug immediately before class.
-That will only give you a stomach ache.
-For that same reason, avoid the urge to guzzle water during class and instead take small sips between poses.
-Save the guzzling for after class, when you’ll need to replenish yourself with all the water you just lost.
-Coconut water is a great post-workout option.
+Hot yoga is an intense workout that guarantees you will sweat, and sweat a lot, making hydration critical to having the best possible experience.
+You need to hydrate not only the day of the class, but also the day before.
+You will sweat more than you thought possible and your body needs more fluids than it would for other types of exercise.
+Drink a steady amount of water throughout the day before you practice, during the class and drink more water after class!
+Coconut water and other electrolyte replacements are great post-yoga options.